IvanMiao/PPE1-2024/Journal-Tutorial/Week01-Shell.md

 3. **Viewing file contents**
+   We can display file contents on the terminal, without opening any editors!

 | **Command** | **Option**s | **Full Name** |                         **Function**                         |
 | :---------: | :---------: | :-----------: | :----------------------------------------------------------: |